How to Deal With Overgrown Neighbours Trees: Your Rights & What You Can Do

 This is a particularly useful rule when it comes to extremely overgrown trees or those that you deem hazardous, and therefore cannot be managed by you alone.
 You can calmly and clearly communicate with your neighbour, explaining their duty of care and the concerns you have for their tree.

-Your council can also provide planning documents and property blueprints to help identify who the overgrown tree belongs to and therefore who is responsible for its management.
+Your council can also provide planning documents and property blueprints to help identify who the overgrown tree belongs to and, therefore, who is responsible for its management.

 In extreme cases, such as if your neighbour refuses to address their dangerous tree, you may need to seek legal advice.
 You can also contact your local council for advice and intervention, as they should be able to step in at this stage and inform your neighbour of the work that needs doing.

-It’s always best to resolve disputes amicably, but sometimes legal intervention becomes necessary when the tree poses a significant risk and nothing is being done about it.
+It’s always best to resolve disputes amicably, but sometimes legal intervention becomes necessary when the tree poses a significant risk, and nothing is being done about it.

 How To Deal With Overgrown Neighbour’s Trees: Three Steps To Success

-As overgrown trees can pose significant issues for your home and garden, you will want to get this issue addressed promptly.
 Once you have established that the issues are coming from your neighbour’s tree, there are three ways that you can go about managing this issue and getting it resolved:

 Step 1: Open Communication